ElliotY-ML/Heart_Rate_Estimation_PPG_Acc/README.md

 - [License](#license)

 # Introduction

+### Pulse Rate Estimation Using Photoplethysmography (PPG) Sensor
 Pulse rate estimation, also known as heart rate monitoring, is a common feature in wearable devices.
-The ability to measure pulse rates outside clinical settings has allowed users to gain unprecedented access to data and information about their personal health.
+The ability to measure pulse rates outside clinical settings has allowed users to gain access to data and information about their personal health.
 Users can measure their heart rates throughout the day during various activities to quantify workout intensities and establish their normal heart rate based on large amounts of data.

-The Photoplethysmogram (PPG) sensor is built into smart watches to enable pulse rate estimation at the wrist.
-A short description of how a reflectance PPG functions:
+A reflectance Photoplethysmography (PPG) sensor is commonly built into smart watches to enable pulse rate estimation at the wrist.
+A brief description of how a reflectance PPG functions:
 - The PPG device emits light that is absorbed by red blood cells.
 Light, that has not been absorbed or transmitted, is reflected back and measured by the PPG's photodetector.
 - The reflected light is correlated to the amount of present blood cells.
 - When the heart contracts, blood is released to the body and wrist, so fewer of the PPG's light is reflected.